lelylan/redis-throttle/README.md

     end

-## Notes
+## Rate limit headers

-### Testing coverage

-Only `Rack::RedisThrottle::Daily` has a test suite.
-We will cover all the gem whenever I'll find more time and I'll see it being used widely.
+`Rack::RedisThrottle` automatically sets two rate limits headers to let the client know the max number of requests and the one availables.

+    HTTP/1.1 200 OK
+    X-RateLimit-Limit: 5000
+    X-RateLimit-Remaining: 4999

+When you exceed the API calls limit your request is forbidden.

+    HTTP/1.1 403 Forbidden
+    X-RateLimit-Limit: 5000
+    X-RateLimit-Remaining: 0

-### HTTP client identification
+## HTTP client identification

-The rate-limiting counters stored and maintained by `Rack::Throttle` are keyed to unique HTTP clients.
+The rate-limiting counters stored and maintained by `Rack::RedisThrottle` are keyed to unique HTTP clients.
 By default, HTTP clients are uniquely identified by their IP address as returned by `Rack::Request#ip`.
 If you wish to instead use a more granular, application-specific identifier such as a session key or a user account name, you need only subclass a throttling strategy implementation and override the `#client_identifier` method.

-### HTTP Response Codes and Headers
+## HTTP Response Codes and Headers

 When a client exceeds their rate limit, `Rack::Throttle` by default returns a "403 Forbidden" response with an associated "Rate Limit Exceeded" message